Last week, I was diagnosed with Type 2 Diabetes.

 Why is diagnosing Diabetes so efficient compared to other health conditions?

-There are so many Diabetes questions I want to answer in future posts.
-This one is a placeholder so I can add diabetes to the menu.
+There are so many Diabetes questions I have.
+I will answer them in future posts.

 In the meantime, if like me, you need education about Diabetes I recommend you visit: